howonlee/mertonon/essays/gantt.md

 Contrast to how to do Gantt charts in software naively - this doesn't work because it's an infliction of power on people who have serious power to resist and who can benefit the organization by resisting foolish injunctions.

+## Practicalities and notes

 We intend Mertonon instances to be places where you can store unseemly discussions of power and go back to work afterwards, if you're in the kind of culture where this sort of frank discussions of power and politics are unacceptable.
+Or it could not be, if you're not that kind of organizational culture.

 Often, Gantt charts are for external stakeholders of some kind, as other budgets are.
 But they're not actually statements about putative base reality, so sharing partial Mertonon political pictures should be as mollifying.